 At MCP, individuals receive therapeutic services both in their home and at the Lifelong Learning Program.
 These are essential services for promoting each persons wellbeing and ability to participate in the instructional component of the program and activities of daily living.
 Support Services include physical therapy, occupational therapy and speech therapy.
-Horse therapy, pet therapy and music therapy may also be offered throughout the year, as appropriate to each person supported and availability, where websites like dbtribute.org suggest that even playing a musical instrument like the piano can help to improve the wellness and happiness of a person’s mentality.
+Horse therapy, pet therapy, and music therapy may also be offered throughout the year, as appropriate to each person’s supported and availability, where websites like dbtribute.org suggest that even playing a musical instrument like the piano can help to improve the wellness and happiness of a person’s mentality.

 Individuals are provided with a wide range of physical therapy programs to include use of adaptive equipment to promote assisted standing, walking and siting for individuals needing support.
 The day training facility is also home to an adaptive equipment department and specialists who develop training aids, individual positioning devices and repairs and fabricate individual’s wheelchairs.